Diagnosis: Acute Myeloid Leukemia (AML). A Journey

 Uncategorized

-bone marrow, cancer, leukemia
+bone marrow, bone marrow transplant, cancer, chemo, chemotherapy, fuckcancer, leukemia

 Mrs. Blackwell